Medicare Unveils Results of First-Round Drug Price Negotiations

 Image Credit: Adobe Stock Images/сергейназаров.com

 The Inflation Reduction Act provides Medicare with the right to directly negotiate with drug companies as a way to improve access to various brand name Part B and D drugs.
-Never before has the federal government been able to bargain with drugmakers over the costs of the drugs they produce.
+Never before has the federal government been able to bargain with drugmakers over the costs of the drugs they produce, and it could potentially serve useful to counteract budget increases.

 Keeping that in mind, on Thursday, Medicare officials released results of the first round of prescription drug negotiations for individuals with Medicare Part D, which would go into effect by 2026.1,2 People enrolled in the program are also expected to save $1.5 billion in out-of-pocket costs once those new prices are enacted.